 Q: Why does emotional pricing reduce buyer urgency in Rancho Mission Viejo?

-A: Emotional pricing reduces buyer urgency in Rancho Mission Viejo because buyers compare homes within tight ranges of village, floor plan, condition, and price.
-When a home is priced outside those ranges, buyers hesitate, delay offers, and wait for price corrections instead of competing.
+A: Emotional pricing reduces buyer urgency because RMV buyers compare homes within tight ranges of village, floor plan, condition, and monthly cost profile.
+When a home is priced outside those ranges, buyers wait for corrections instead of competing.
+The Mello-Roos gap between Sendero and Rienda ranges from $400 to $800 per month, and buyers use it to eliminate villages before evaluating listings.

 Example:

-A home priced above comparable models in Esencia receives consistent showings but no offers during its first two weeks on market.
+A home in Esencia priced $30,000 above comparable models receives showings but zero offers over two weeks.

 Takeaway: